 Soon, construction began on the first academic building on the new site, known as the Chemistry and Chemical Engineering Building, later renamed Engineering 1 and now named after Douglas Wright, Waterloo's first dean of engineering who was the president of the University of Waterloo from 1981 to 1993.
 Check out more of our history timelines.

-Today, Waterloo Engineering is widely recognized as Canada's premier school of engineering.
-We have eight academic units including the School of Architecture, the Conrad School of Entrepreneurship and Business, department of chemical engineering, department of civil and environmental engineering, department of electrical and computer engineering, department of management sciences, department of mechanical and mechatronics engineering, and the department of systems design engineering.
+Waterloo Engineering is widely recognized as Canada's premier school of engineering.
+We have eight academic units including the School of Architecture, the Conrad School of Entrepreneurship and Business, department of chemical engineering, department of civil and environmental engineering, department of electrical and computer engineering, department of management science and engineering, department of mechanical and mechatronics engineering, and the department of systems design engineering.